 Nearly all of the wineries post-Covid require a reservation now.
 You can’t walk up to a tasting room – you’ll need to book the wine tasting in advance.
 Plus, many of the wineries have cool experiences and tours that you do in a small group so you can really learn about the winery, the wines, and ask a lot of questions.
 We’ve had property tours, food pairings, and mountainside tastings.
 By far, the coolest experience we have ever scheduled is the wine blending seminar at Conn Creek – it stands out as a must-do wine experience.

 Only plan for 2-3 wine tastings a day.
+3 is pushing it.
 This gives you time to relax, avoid feeling rushed, and you won’t drink too much!
-We’ve grouped our recommendations by Northern and Southern Sonoma, so pick the ones in each area to build your itinerary!
+We’ve grouped our recommendations by Northern Sonoma, Southern Sonoma, and Napa Valley, so pick the ones in each area to build your itinerary!

 - Keep a light jacket in the car.